When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 But back to our route!

 You can basically start this hike anywhere along the route, but because of its proximity to where I was staying, I started at the Gemündener Maar.
-There’s a cafe with a lovely terrace near the Badestrand but I couldn’t find the address for it.
-The Badestrand, however, is on Google Maps and if you drive there, you’ll reach two parking lots where you can leave your car to start the walk.
+There's a cafe with a lovely terrace near the Badestrand – the KuliMaarik.
+If you drive there, you'll reach two parking lots where you can leave your car to start the walk.

-There’s also a cute wooden swing chair and a picknick table if you need to sit down for a bit.
+There's also a cute wooden swing chair and a picnic table if you need to sit down for a bit.